jtorre94/mylogger/README.md

 * File -> stores logs in the /logs folder in the package directory.
 * Memory -> stores in memory the logs (exceptions/errors and above).
 Available for flushing at will.

+VERY IMPORTANT: once the buffer is flushed, the logger is done and can't work anymore unless it is reinstantiated.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install mylogger.